Ememobong-dev/emem-olushola-umoren/articles/react-hooks-usestate.md

 Welcome to Part 1 of my React Hooks Series.
 We're kicking it off with something clean and super beginner-friendly: **an accordion using `useState`**.

 This article breaks down a live FAQ page I built recently using React and state management — and of course, in the Reacty way.
 Think of a group of FAQ items where you can click on a question to show/hide the answer.
-Only one answer should be open at a time.
+Only one answer should be open at a time and yeppp.